liamzebedee/BrightID-API/README.md

 ## Components
 ### [BrightID Mobile](https://github.com/BrightID/BrightID)

-BrightID mobile users grant third-party applications the right to retrieve their _trust scores_ which represent their likelihood of being unique.
+BrightID mobile users grant third-party applications the right to retrieve their _trust scores_, which represent their likelihood of being unique.

 [More details on BrightID Mobile](https://github.com/BrightID/BrightID/wiki/BrightID-Mobile)